120g/h: The Fuel Myth

 The full framework is here: How Many Carbs Per Hour?

-If you're currently at 30-45g/h, this article isn't telling you to jump to 90.
-It's telling you that 90 is the ceiling worth building toward — and that going beyond it offers almost nothing for almost everyone.
+If you're currently at 30–45g/h, this article isn't telling you to jump to 90.
+It's telling you that 90 is the ceiling worth building toward, and that the reach to 120 is reserved for a narrow set of ultra-distance use cases that probably don't apply to you.

 The practical takeaway